SoK: The Design Paradigm of Safe and Secure Defaults: Review

-The third area of obstacles was seen to originate from a risk of workarounds developed by software developers in particular.
+The third area of problems was seen to originate from a risk of workarounds developed by software developers in particular.
 For instance, a paper operating in the domain of programming languages noted that ``programmers will often choose a `safe' default data type, often double floating-point precision, whether or not it is appropriate'' \cite[p.~8:2]{acm16safe}.
-The obstacles were seen to also relate to the economy design principle.
+The problems were seen to also relate to the economy design principle.
 Among other things, the efforts to simplify often ``remove choices available to developers, which leads to additional mistakes when programmers develop workarounds'' \cite[p.~182]{acm5secure}.
 Regarding the mistakes involved, which can be severe, a paper found that developers introduced vulnerabilities by disabling security measures imposed and even broke cryptography~\cite{ieee5secure}.
 Against such results, it might be contemplated whether the guiding developers design principle should involve softer motivating forms, such as those known with a term nudging.

 Fourth, the literature also discussed different trade-offs behind the design paradigm.
 As could be expected, particularly a trade-off between security, including particularly in terms of encryption, and performance was raised in the literature~\cite{ieee28secure, ieee64secure}.
 The trade-off context could be extended to cover also the human factors; the relation between usability and security has been debated ever since the work of Saltzer, Schroeder, and other early titans.
+Having said that, the trade-offs as well as the workaround problem could be argued to involve implementations and not the design paradigm in itself.
+If the paradigm would be properly implemented to begin with, it could be argued the problems would not be present.